-When students enroll in design courses simply to learn software such as Photoshop or CSS, this experience provides much-needed structure, and a more thoughtful approach to design which will help them throughout their careers.
+When students enroll in design courses simply to learn software such as Photoshop or CSS, I offer them the context in which software is a useful tool, some much-needed structure, and a more thoughtful approach to design which will help them throughout their careers.

 I love watching the light go on.